Amalgam Virgo

-Operation Amalgam Virgo is a CINCNORAD joint task counter-terrorist and field training exercise (FTX) carried out in Tyndall Air Force Base, Florida on early June 2001.
+Operation Amalgam Virgo was a North American Aerospace Defence Command joint (multi-service) task counter-terrorist and field training exercise (FTX) carried out in Tyndall Air Force Base, Florida on early June 2001.
 NORAD sponsored the multi-agency planning exercise involving the hypothetical scenario of a cruise missile or UAV launched by a terrorist group.
-Key military players involved in the exercise also included personnel from the 1st Air Force battalion, the U.S. National Guard, the U.S. Reserve forces, and the U.S. Navy.
+Key military players involved in the exercise also included personnel from the 1st Air Force battalion, the National Guard, the U.S. Reserve forces, and the U.S. Navy.